 When you find a painful spot, lean into it for a few seconds.
-No more then 10 seconds per spot.
+No more than 10 seconds per spot.
 You’ll want to come back to it a few times.
-I recommend treating each painful spot 3 times for 10 seconds each.
+I recommend treating each painful spot three times for 10 seconds each.

 If you want to focus on the TFL, you’ll want to use a lacrosse ball or tennis ball.
 It will be more specific than the foam roller.
 Start out the same way as treating the IT Band, with your body perpendicular to the floor.
 Have the ball between your hip and the floor.

-Get the ball to the top, front most portion of the hip, while being on your side.
+Get the ball to the top, frontmost portion of the hip while being on your side.
 You’ll be out to the side of the ASIS.
-From here it is east to roll onto your back and treat the other gluteal muscles.
+From here, it is easy to roll onto your back and treat the other gluteal muscles.
 You’ll go from Gluteus Minimus to Gluteus Medius to Gluteus Maximus.

 IT band pain can sideline even the most active runners for weeks at a time or even longer.
 Don’t let your pain prevent you from doing what you love most.
 If you are struggling with knee pain, give us a call today, and let us help you start enjoying more pain-free days.